Welcome to the homepage of Martin Groenewegen.

 PACS stands for

-"Photodetector Array Camera & Spectrometer" and is one of three
+"Photodetector Array Camera & Spectrometer" and was one of three

-PACS performs imaging spectroscopy and imaging photometry in the
+PACS performed imaging spectroscopy and imaging photometry in the

 57 - 210 micron wavelength range.